BANGKOK — Powerful arts from around the world will converge on Bangkok for eight days to demand an end to gender inequality.

 To mark International Women’s Day on March 8, Bangkok will host a week of films, performances, exhibitions and more at HeForShe Arts Week.
 Organized by UN Women, the event runs from March 8 through March 15 and coincides with similar events around the world in cities including New York, Paris, London, Sao Paulo and Panama City.

 Fans of the stage should mark the date.
-Local crew B-Floor Theatre will make some movements to reflect gender issues on the opening day, and again on March 11 and 12 at the Bangkok Art and Culture Centre, or BACC.
-The name of the performance hasn’t yet been revealed.
+Local crew B-Floor Theatre will make some movements to reflect gender issues called “Demographic Survey” on the opening day, and again on March 11 and 12 at the Bangkok Art and Culture Centre, or BACC.

-All-female contemporary dance group New Cambodian Artists will travel from Siem Reap to perform March 14, while all-woman episodic play “The Vagina Monologues” will take the stage March 15 at BACC.
+All-female contemporary dance group New Cambodian Artists will travel from Siem Reap to perform March 14, while all-woman episodic play “The Vagina Monologues” will take the stage at 7pm on March 15 at BACC.

 Acclaimed Hong Kong-based Filipina street photographer Xyza Cruz Bacani will showcase her inspiring black-and-white images while muralist Cath Love will bring her Asian hip-hop aesthetic to the walls, along with local illustrator Kathy MacLeod.